nakamura5akihito/opensec-util/README.md

 Opensec UTIL simplifies APIs for these functions and appends a supplementary framework of data search in the object-oriented manner.

-Since version 3.5.0 of the former project [SIX UTIL], Object-NoSQL mapping utility classes are provided.
+Since version 3.5.0 of the former project [SIX UTIL](https://github.com/nakamura5akihito/six-util), Object-NoSQL mapping utility classes are provided.
 [Morphia](https://github.com/mongodb/morphia) is used for the Object-MongoDB mapping.